Huang Chin-chih

-Amateur career
+Early life and amateur career

 Huang won two games in the 1989 Little League World Series, when his Kaohsiung team made it to the finals.
 In the finale, he played right field and hit 9th, going 0 for 1 before leaving in a 5–2 loss to Trumbull, CT.
 Huang played for Taiwan three times in the World Junior Championship.
 He won a Bronze in the 1994 World Junior Championship and a Silver in the 1995 World Junior Championship, when he beat Cuba.
-He played in the 1996 Asian Junior Championship then was MVP of the 1996 World Junior Championship, when he hit .583 to lead the competition and also went 3–1 with 28 strikeouts in 27 innings on the mound.
+He played in the 1996 Asian Junior Championship and was MVP of the 1996 World Junior Championship, when he hit .583 to lead the competition and also went 3–1 with 28 strikeouts in 27 innings on the mound.
 Taiwan finished with the Silver, as Huang allowed a 6th-inning run to Cuba to break a 5–5 tie in the gold medal game.
 Despite his fine hitting, he made the tourney All-Star team as a pitcher rather than as an outfielder.
 Among those he outhit in the event were Michel Enríquez, Rick Ankiel, Josh Bard, Yosvani Peraza, Mike Cuddyer, Dane Sardinha and Tim Drew.

+Professional career

 Taiwan Major League

 Huang was the first pick of the Taiwan Major League draft in 2001, going to the Taichung Agan.
 He made the move pay off, going 7–3 with a league-leading 1.62 ERA (a solid .81 ahead of Yi-sung Li, the runner-up).
 He was named Rookie of the Year and Finals MVP.
 He helped Taiwan to a Gold in the 2001 Asian Championship.
 The lefty had no sophomore slump, as he went 16–2 with two saves and a 1.46 ERA in 2002, setting the league record for ERA.
 He beat out Koji Muto by .8 for the ERA title.
 Along with Hiroki Sakai, he combined for 16 strikeouts on March 31 to set a TML team record for whiffs in a game.
 He won the Gold Glove, the Best Nine at pitcher and the Taiwan Major League Most Valuable Player Award.
 He was the 5th pitcher to be named TML MVP, but only the second Taiwan native among that group, following Yi-Hsin Chen (American Don August and Japanese Hisanobu Watanabe and Takehiro Ishii had won as well).
 He would also be the loop's final MVP, as the TML dissolved at year's end.
 He won a Silver Medal with Taiwan at the 2002 Asian Games.